madlopt/k3s-example-project/readme.md

 This project is for developers who want to try and play with Kubernetes themselves but never had an opportunity to do so.

-After installation, you will have a Kubernetes cluster with ArgoCD, Ingress, Prometheus, Grafana and a simple NodeJS app deployed to it.
+After installation, you will have a Kubernetes cluster with ArgoCD, Ingress, Prometheus, Grafana and 3 simple applications written in [NodeJS](https://github.com/madlopt/simple-nodejs-app), [Go](https://github.com/madlopt/simple-go-app) and [ReactPHP](https://github.com/madlopt/simple-react-php-app).
 So, **you can learn how to deploy your own apps to Kubernetes and monitor them**, learn how to use ArgoCD, Prometheus and Grafana.
 If you don't even know what is this, go [here](#what-are-the-argocd-ingress-prometheus-and-grafana).